Exponential prime orbit theorems for Anosov subgroups: Transfer operators

 of compatibility maps which are Lipschitz homeomorphisms and vary smoothly in $\sfw, \sfw' \in \ww$.
 More precisely, there exists a family $\{t^{\sfw, \sfw'}: R^\sfw \to \R\}_{\sfw, \sfw' \in \ww}$ of Lipschitz continuous functions which vary smoothly in $\sfw, \sfw' \in \ww$ such that $t^{\sfw, \sfw'}(w_j) = 0$ at the centers $w_j \in R^{\sfw}_j$ for all $1 \leq j \leq N$ and

 All the properties are clear save injectivity which we now justify.
-For all $\sfw, \sfw' \in \ww$, the map $\Psi^{\sfw, \sfw'}$ moves the points in $R^\sfw$ along the translation flow foliation to which the strong stable and unstable foliations corresponding to both $\sfw, \sfw' \in \ww$ are transverse and hence preserves the time ordering along the translation flow foliation.
+For all $\sfw, \sfw' \in \ww$, the map $\Psi^{\sfw, \sfw'}$ moves the points in $R^\sfw$ along the translation flow lamination to which the strong stable and unstable laminations corresponding to both $\sfw, \sfw' \in \ww$ are transverse and hence preserves the time ordering along the translation flow lamination.
 Now, if $\Psi^{\sfw, \sfw'}(u_1) = \Psi^{\sfw, \sfw'}(u_2)$ for some distinct $u_1, u_2 \in R^\sfw$, then the time ordering would be violated since $u_1$ and $u_2$ must lie on the same translation flow orbit; implying injectivity.

 We now use the compatibility maps $\Psi^{\sfw_0, \sfw}$ to identify the Markov sections $\mathcal{R}^\sfw$ for all $\sfw \in \ww$ with a fixed Markov section $\mathcal{R} := \mathcal{R}^{\sfw_0}$ of some size $\hat{\delta} \in (0, \epsilon_0)$, where $\sfw_0$ corresponds to $\sfv_0$, i.e., $\sfv(\sfw_0) \in \R_{>0}\sfv_0$.
 We need to address a subtle point.
 For any $\sfw \in \ww$ outside of some open neighborhood of $\sfw_0 \in \ww$, the corresponding Markov sections need not be of size $\hat{\delta}$.
 However, apart from that, they are legitimate Markov sections and come from the local product structures on the image $\Psi^{\sfw_0, \sfw}\bigl(\bigsqcup_{j \in \mathcal{A}}[W^{\mathrm{su}}_{\epsilon_0}(w_j), W^{\mathrm{ss}}_{\epsilon_0}(w_j)]\bigr)$, where $w_j \in R_j^{\sfw_0}$ are the centers for all $j \in \mathcal{A}$.
 Thus, we can drop all superscripts henceforth, except for $\{\tau^{\sfw}\}_{\sfw \in \ww}$ which we view as a family of first return time maps on the same set $U$; since they still vary in $\sfw$, they need to be distinguished.
 A useful property is that they remain positive, again due to preservation of time ordering.
 We record this and other useful properties in the following lemma (recall \cref{eqn:sup_inf_of_tau}).